-The share borrowers have advised us that they expect to offer up to approximately of additional borrowed shares on a delayed basis (subject to market disruption and the unavailability of the accompanying prospectus).
+The share borrowers have advised us that they expect to offer up to approximately 78,719,995 of additional borrowed shares on a delayed basis (subject to market disruption and the unavailability of the accompanying prospectus).
 We refer to these shares as the supplemental borrowed shares in this prospectus supplement.
 Following the initial sale of borrowed shares pursuant to this offering, the share borrowers, or their affiliates, will sell, from time to time, (subject to market disruption and the unavailability of the accompanying prospectus), the supplemental borrowed shares in transactions, including block sales, on the Nasdaq Global Select Market, in the over-the-counter market, in negotiated transactions or otherwise.
 These supplemental borrowed shares will be sold at market prices prevailing at the time of sale or at negotiated prices.
-In connection with the sale of these supplemental borrowed shares or the dealers may receive compensation in the form of discounts, concessions or commissions from purchasers of shares for whom the dealers may act as agents or to whom they may sell as principals.
-Over the same period that the share borrowers, or their affiliates, may effect such transactions providing these supplemental borrowed shares, the share borrowers or such affiliates may, in their discretion, purchase a number of our shares on the open market at least equal to the number of the supplemental hedge shares they are selling and/or enter into derivative transactions providing them with a synthetic long position with respect to an equal number of shares, in each case to facilitate hedging transactions by investors in the Notes.
+In connection with the sale of these supplemental borrowed shares, the share borrowers, or their affiliates, may effect such transaction by selling the shares to or through dealers, and these dealers may receive compensation in the form of discounts, concessions or commissions from purchasers of shares for whom the dealers may act as agents or to whom they may sell as principals.
+Over the same period that the share borrowers, or their affiliates, sell these supplemental borrowed shares, the share borrowers or such affiliates may, in their discretion, purchase a number of our shares on the open market at least equal to the number of the supplemental hedge shares they are selling and/or enter into derivative transactions providing them with a synthetic long position with respect to an equal number of shares, in each case to facilitate hedging transactions by investors in the Notes.
 These purchases may have the effect of raising or maintaining the market price of our shares or preventing or retarding a decline in the market price of our shares.
 As a result, the price of our shares may be higher than the price that might otherwise exist in the open market.
-These purchases may be effected on the Nasdaq Global Select Market or otherwise and, if commenced, may be discontinued at any time.
+These purchases may b effected on the Nasdaq Global Select Market or otherwise and, if commenced, may be discontinued at any time.
 The share borrowers and their affiliates may from time to time purchase shares in the market and use such shares, including shares purchased contemporaneously with the sale of the supplemental borrowed shares, to facilitate transactions by which investors in the Notes may hedge their investments in the Notes.
 See "Share Lending Agreements; Concurrent Offering of Notes" above.